Eddie Albert: Activism and interests

-Final years and death
+Illness and death

 Albert was diagnosed with Alzheimer's disease in 1995.
 His son put aside his acting career to care for his father.
-Despite his illness, Albert exercised regularly until shortly before his death.
+Albert exercised regularly until shortly before his death.
 Eddie Albert died of pneumonia on May 26, 2005, at the age of 99 in his home in Pacific Palisades, California.
-He was interred at Westwood Village Memorial Park Cemetery, next to his late wife and near his Green Acres co-star Eva Gabor.
+He is interred at Westwood Village Memorial Park Cemetery, next to his late wife and near his Green Acres co-star Eva Gabor.
+For contributions to the television industry, Eddie Albert was honored on February 8, 1960, with a star on the Hollywood Walk of Fame at 6441 Hollywood Boulevard.